Sustainable Fairfax Highlights in 2018

 - Coordinated resource recovery collection at Town events to reduce the amount of landfill waste.

-- Initiated Zero Waste October focusing on food waste reduction:
+- Initiated No-Waste November campaign focusing on landfill waste reduction:

 - Tour of Redwood Landfill & Recycling Center.
 A tour of the compost facility that converts our residential food and yard waste into compost certified for organic farming.

 - Backyard Compost Workshop.
 Our instructor from Marin Master Gardeners taught the group about backyard and worm bin composting.

 - No-Waste November Challenge.
 Participants set a goal to reduce landfill waste and shared tips.